Communist Party of India (Marxist–Leninist) Liberation: 2019 state election

 The party gained the legislative assembly seat of Bagodar but lost the previous seat from Dhanwar.

+2024 state election

+In the 2024 Jharkhand Legislative Assembly election, the Marxist Co-ordination Committee (MCC), which since its inception was closely associated with the CPI(ML) Liberation, formally merged with the CPI(ML)L in September 2024.

+Following the merger, CPI(ML)L held its first meeting on 10–11 September 2024, where five MCC leaders were inducted into its Central Committee.

+As a result of the election, the CPI(ML)L gained the legislative assembly seats of Sindri and Nirsa.

 Leadership

-The current general secretary of CPIML Liberation is Dipankar Bhattacharya.
-The 10th party congress of CPIML Liberation, held in Mansa, Punjab, 28 th March 2018 elected a Central Committee with 77 members.
+The current general secretary of the party is Dipankar Bhattacharya, first elected in 1998 after the passing of Vinod Mishra.
+The 11th party congress of CPIML Liberation, held in Patna, Bihar from 15 to 20 February 2023 elected a Central Committee with 77 members.
 The Central Committee later elected a 17 numbers of Politburo members Committee.